 Describe Kings III’s solution to this new ASME code requirement.

-As a result of our partnership with MAD elevator we will be able to use our existing code compliant phones with new two-way video components.
+We have been working closely with MAD Elevator to solve for new code requirements, but our Kings III phones and CabView elevator video monitoring are compatible with video messaging systems and fixtures from a range of manufacturers.
+We will be able to use our existing code-compliant phones with new two-way video components.
 When our Kings III Emergency Dispatch Center (EDC) is alerted to an entrapment, we will connect to the elevator car camera to augment our audio communication.

 How will this work?
 How will the video display and phone interact with each other from a technical perspective?